tansengming/tansengming.github.com/software/_posts/2017-02-28-queue-up-and-thread-safely.md

 layout: post
 ---

-I have mistakenly believed that I did not have to worry about thread safety because of Regular Ruby’s Global Interpreter Lock.
-Unfortunately [the GIL is there to protect the Interpreter, not to save me from my dumb ass code](http://www.rubyinside.com/does-the-gil-make-your-ruby-code-thread-safe-6051.html).
-This post is based on a true story.
+I used to think that I did not have to worry about thread safety because of Ruby’s Global Interpreter Lock.
+Unfortunately [the GIL is there to protect the Interpreter, not to save me from my bugs](http://www.rubyinside.com/does-the-gil-make-your-ruby-code-thread-safe-6051.html).
+This post is based on a bug I found on production.

 ## The Setup

-Let’s say I needed to send an SMS to everyone in a community.
-Let’s say every community has prepaid credits and I had to check for credits before sending their SMS.
-I could start with this,
+Let’s say that I need to send an SMS to everyone in a community and that I have to check for a communty’s available SMS credits before sending the message:

 ```ruby
 community.users.each do |recipient|